Chrono666/SLS-bachelor-project-imp/README.md

-# Frontend for Trading Service - Distributed System School Project
+# Image Classification of SLS printing processes - Practical Implementation of BA1

 ## Table of contents